 - 1. Complete an application for admission to DCB - 2.
 Complete the electronic application for the DCB Dental Assisting Program - 3.
-Submit copy of current CPR certification - 4.
-Submit copy of dental practice observations - 5.
-Provide proof of math skill readiness (ACT, SAT or COMPASS, or transcript with math course) - 6.
-Provide proof of academic readiness (ACT, SAT, or COMPASS, or transcript with 12 required credits) - 7.
-Submit TEAS test results - 8.
+Submit copy of dental practice observations - 4.
+Provide proof of math skill readiness (ACT, SAT or COMPASS, or transcript with math course) - 5.
+Provide proof of academic readiness (ACT, SAT, or COMPASS, or transcript with 12 required credits) - 6.
+Submit TEAS test results - 7.
 If required by English as a second language (ESL) applicants, TOEFL exam results